hetalang/heta-specifications/syntax.md

 # Syntax

-The Heta code can be represented as the sequence of statements which create and modify elements in modeling platform.
+The Heta code can be represented as a sequence of statements which create and modify elements in modeling platform.
 The parsing and interpretation of the code results in creation of static (database-like) structure representing the modeling system, see [compilation](./compilation).
 There are many ways to write the same modeling system using Heta code.
 A developer has a freedom to make his code nice and readable.

 ## Reserved words